Air Quality Sensors Guide: Basics, Uses, and How They Improve Indoor Air Monitoring

 What are air quality sensors used for?

-Air quality sensors measure pollutants and environmental conditions in indoor or outdoor air.
-They help monitor particulate matter, gases, and other environmental factors that affect air quality.
+Air quality sensors measure pollutants and environmental conditions in indoor or outdoor environments.
+They help monitor particles, gases, and other factors that influence air quality.

 What pollutants can indoor air sensors detect?